cloudbytestorage/openstack/CloudByte Storage and OpenStack LVM Driver.md

 - Next Steps:
   - create a partition,
   - format the file system, and
-  - mount the new iSCSI disk.
+  - login to the new iSCSI disk.
 ```
   sudo fdisk /dev/sdb
   n